Toilet training is an area of child development that causes anxiety for many families.

 With appropriate support children can start to learn these skills from their second year.
 Toilet training does not necessarily get easier as children get older – it might get more difficult if they don’t see why they need to change something that is working well for them.

-If toilet training is delayed, for whatever reason, children should be offered assessment to ensure that their bladder and bowel are healthy.
+If it is delayed, for whatever reason, children should be offered assessment to ensure that their bladder and bowel are healthy.
 Children with disabilities are more prone to constipation, which may in turn cause bladder problems.
 Without assessment these problems may be missed.

 For children who need assistance with using the toilet or who need to be changed, there are disabled toilets in the community, which have more space, privacy and are quieter than public toilets.
 Most of these are part of the National Key Scheme accessed independently by disabled people with RADAR keys.
 There are now also toilets with adult-sized hoists and changing beds, known as Changing Places toilets.